felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 does not make you invincible.

-Couple this with the fact that I was hearing left and right how limited the Cegep teaching opportunities were currently, my spark for teaching became attacked.
+Couple this with the fact that I was hearing left and right how limited the Cegep teaching opportunities were atthe time, my spark for teaching felt the rain.
 What if I didn't want to teach physics to young adults for all my life?
 What if all of this is just one big mistake?
 How did I get here?

 Changing careers.
 Or, in this case, changing fields.
 Here I was, faced